 Course Reserves + Textbooks

-Course Reserves are library materials required by professors for your classes and set aside by the libraries in order to provide fair and equitable use by all class members.
+Course Reserves are library materials required by professors for your classes and set aside by the libraries.
+Our goal is to facilitate fair and equitable use by all class members.
 We're working with professors and the Campus & Community Store to provide as much online access as possible.
-We aim to provide access to all required class materials, it is not possible to provide online access to certain textbooks (see Note about Textbooks below).
+We aim to provide access to all required class materials, but unfortunately we can't provide online access to certain textbooks (see Note about Textbooks below).
 (Updated 12/17/20)

 If your course requires you to have access to one of these publisher's ebooks, you'll need to consider purchasing or renting a copy for yourself.
-(The big textbook publishers are Pearson Education, Scholastic, McGraw-Hill Education, Cengage Learning, Houghton Mifflin Harcourt, among others.)
+The big textbook publishers include Pearson Education, Scholastic, McGraw-Hill Education, Cengage Learning, and Houghton Mifflin Harcourt, among others.

-To make the most informed use of your TAP funds through the College Store, follow these steps:
+Here's how to make the most effective use of your TAP funds through the College & Community Store:

-- Use the Bookstore search tool and course syllabi to find out what books (and other course materials) your professors require
+- Use the College Store search tool and course syllabi to find out what books (and other course materials) your professors require.

 - You can also search for your book in Tripod to see if the Libraries offer a free digital version.

 - Pay attention to any restrictions that might impact your reading experience.
 (For example, 1 reader at a time.)

 - You may choose to prioritize using your TAP funds for books that the libraries don't offer.